joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ```
 {: file='angular.json'}

 This encapsulates the best of both worlds - we are still building once and deploying many, but we also don't need a specialized build configuration to run through.
-We can use the normal production build configuration and file replace the tokenized `environments.prod.ts` with `environment.ts` at build time.
+We can use the normal production build configuration and file replace the tokenized `environments.prod.ts`{: .filepath} with `environment.ts`{: .filepath} at build time.

 The deployment replace tokens task will replace the tokens with the proper environment-specific variable configuration.